 The financial overview for the Health Board is covered in a separate report and the financial resources required to achieve national measures are outlined in the report cards in Appendix 1 of this report.

 5. RECOMMENDATION

-The Board is asked to:
+Members are asked to:

 Note current Health Board performance against key measures and targets and the actions being taken to improve performance.